Robert214-sudo/Titanic-Disaster/README.md

 - **Gender** and **class (`Pclass`)** are strong predictors of survival.
 A model may learn to associate higher survival chances with **wealth** or **being female**, reflecting historical survival priorities—not necessarily ethical decision-making in modern contexts.
 - Using such a model uncritically could normalize these biases and potentially **devalue individuals** from lower social classes or minority groups in serious applications (e.g., disaster triage, emergency planning).

-Moreover, if such a model were applied in real-world scenarios, it could misinform decision-making processes if the data used is **too narrow, outdated, or demographically skewed**.
+Moreover, if such a model were applied in real world scenarios, it could misinform decision-making processes if the data used is **too narrow, outdated, or demographically skewed**.

 *As Noble (2018) explains in* Algorithms of Oppression, *machine learning models trained on biased datasets can unintentionally reinforce structural inequalities.*
 ## Limitations of the Project